 If you rely on a pure transcript from a tool, you essentially rob doctors of the ability to use their expertise and decide what is relevant, what is worth exploring further, and what gets into the final document.

-And if you need to go back and rewrite a transcript, are you actually saving time?
+If you need to go back and rewrite a transcript, are you actually saving time?

-When a clinical note is based on a recording, it also doesn’t include aspects that are left unsaid.
+When a clinical note is based on a recording, it doesn’t include aspects that are left unsaid.
 There are often things a doctor won’t want to say out loud to the patient, but which should make it into the clinical note.
+This is where the co-pilot functionality comes in

 We should be helping doctors focus on what they are good at, and innovating technology to automate the final steps in that process.